Is there such a thing as sustainable travel or truly sustainable accommodation?

 Sustainable travel has become a buzzword recently.
 Unfortunately, in popular discussion, most do not want to look at the underlying causes and think quick fixes will solve the problem.
 There is so much more that goes into traveling in a more sustainable way, including adjusting a major part of our day-to-day activities to be more environmentally-friendly.
-Read more of our thoughts on the subject in: We Need to Talk About Sustainable Travel.
+Read more of our thoughts on the subject in this aticle: We Need to Talk About Sustainable Travel.

 More often than not, travelers jet-setting regularly to Bali, Costa Rica, and other tropical locales only want to replace their city backdrop with a coastline, not considering that all the money they spend is funneled into international businesses that siphon it out of the country.
 (Of course, there are exceptions to the rule, and it’s possible to travel to these places in a sustainable way if you are super mindful).